johtela/iterablext/README.md

 `map`, `filter`, and `reduce` to Iterables.
 These really should be included in the JS base libraries.

-The library is short and sweet and is written with Typescript.
+The library is written with Typescript.
 So, type information is included.